 In this blog post we’ll walk you through the necessary steps to get a 3 node YugabyteDB cluster running on top of GKE, backed by OpenEBS.

 Why OpenEBS and YugabyteDB?

-YugabyteDB is deployed as a StatefulSet on Kubernetes and requires persistent storage.
+Because YugabyteDB is a transactional database often used as a system of record, it needs to be deployed as a StatefulSet on Kubernetes and requires persistent storage.
 OpenEBS can be used for backing YugabyteDB local disks, allowing the provisioning of large-scale persistent volumes.

 - There’s no need to manage the local disks as OpenEBS manages them.